 Workplace Surveillance Policy

-It’s good practice to have a Work From Home Policy to set out how the business will run remotely, but if you’re setting up surveillance, it’s worth having a separate Workplace Surveillance Policy.
+It’s good practice to have a Workplace Policy to set out how the business will run and it’s worth including your Workplace Surveillance Policy in this.

 Whether you are monitoring employees at a physical office or remotely, a Workplace Surveillance Policy is beneficial for ensuring all staff are on the same page about privacy laws and how surveillance maintains WHS obligations on the employer’s part.